ZachHeick/zachheick.github.io/_posts/2017-10-25-Supervised-Learning-and-Online-Gaming.md

 #### In-game Objectives

 Once a match has started, there are multiple objectives that must be destroyed before reaching the nexus.
+Objectives include towers, the dragon, Rift Herald, and killing the other team.
 Players must work together and decide which of these objectives should be taken first.
 Taking objectives first gives a team huge momentum in planning their next move and can be crucial to winning the match.

 #### Feature Vectors and Target